JamieB92/portfolio-project-three/README.md

     * I have tested this by changing rooms which changes the room in the hud.

 * Is the user able to use an incorrect movement?
-    * No, they are unable to and causes no effect to the game.
+    * No, they are unable to use the incorrect movements, which causes no effect to the game.
     * I have tested this by entering incorrect commands.

-* If the user cant move that way does the game tell them ?
+* If the user can't move in the direction inputted, does the game inform them of an incorrect movement?
-    * Yes, the user is informed that they cant go that way.
+    * Yes, the user is informed that they can't go that way.
     * I have tested this by entering a direction that leads to a wall.

 * If the user defeats an intruder are they able to move about the ship?